 James Roy is the author of 34 books.
-James' latest novel for children, One Thousand Hills (written with Noël Zihabamwe) won the Young People’s Literature Award in May this year.
-It also won the Young People’s History Prize at the NSW Premier’s History Awards in 2016.
+James' latest novel for children, One Thousand Hills (written with Noël Zihabamwe) won the Young People’s Literature Award and the Young People’s History Prize at the NSW Premier’s History Awards in 2016.

 Previous titles include Miss Understood, Anonymity Jones and Edsel Grizzler: Rescue Mission.
 Captain Mack and Billy Mack’s War both received Children’s Book Council Honours, and Town received the 2008 NSW Premier’s Award.